With so much to eat and so much to drink around the world, a person couldn’t possibly do it all in one lifetime.

 But there are the gems, whether popular or hidden, that should be on every adventurer’s bucket list.
 Some of them are exotic and in far away lands, others are blue collar and possibly right in your backyard.
 But all of them offer something unique and delicious.

-Whether you want to jet set overseas or take a short, cross-country road trip, these are the best food and beverage tours you should put on the calendar for 2016.
+Whether you want to jet set overseas or take a short, cross-country road trip, these are the best food and beverage tours you should put on your calendar.

 Located in the heart of St. Louis, Anheuser-Busch is home to Budweiser, the largest brewing company in the world.
 While beer aficionados may sneer at the mere mention of Bud and Bud Lite, the brewery is absolutely fascinating and a must-see.
 A one-hour tour will show you around the old brick buildings where beer is still produced, as well as the stables, which house the famous Budweiser Clydesdales.
 You’ll feel as if you’re strolling through Willy Wonka’s Chocolate Factory of breweries as the experience is completely immersive.